coldnight/parameter/docs/guide.rst

 Handling exception
 -------------------

-While create model, there two exceptions user must to care:
+While creating model, there two exceptions that user must to care:

 * :class:`parameter.exception.ArgumentMissError`: Raising when argument is missing
 * :class:`parameter.exception.ArgumentInvalidError`: Raising when argument is invalid